Aciclovir is an antiviral medicine used to treat infections caused by the herpes virus. …read moreSee less

 What is a cold sore?

-Cold sores are small, fluid-filled blisters that are often grouped together; they appear on or around your lips due to the herpes simplex virus.
+They are often grouped together and appear on or around your lips due to the herpes simplex virus.

 When this blister bursts, the cold sore will scab over, usually disappearing in a couple of weeks without leaving a scar.